iPhone 15: price, deals, specs and everything you need to know

 iOS 17 will land this autumn and will feature on all models of iPhone 15.

-So far, the iPhone 15 range looks impressive but it's fair to say that it will likely feel like an iterative rather than substantial update compared to the iPhone 14.
+The iPhone 15 range is undoubtedly impressive, but it's more of an iterative rather than substantial update compared to the iPhone 14.

 We're excited about the AV1 technology and how it'll impact video quality from streaming services on the Pro models, and USB-C is certainly a change that we agree with long-term.